wgx731/swift-CI-Test/README.md

 # swift-CI-Test

-### This is a simple project to test travis CI on swift project.
+### This is a project to demo how to use travis CI with swift project.

 [![Build Status](http://img.shields.io/travis/wgx731/swift-CI-Test.svg?style=flat)](https://travis-ci.org/wgx731/swift-CI-Test)